fogbeam/Valmont-F/README.md

 * support more complex relationships, especially "multi-hop" ones that involve more than two concepts
 * Add visualizations to help navigate / explore results.
 Maybe use dot / graphviz
 * Add caching to reduce the need for downloading documents all the time
+* Add ability to filter the initial query(ies) by date range

 ## Resources and Stuff for Future Experimtation